exbotanical/zito.fyi/content/a-comprehensive-frontend-style-guide.md

 }
 ```

 Perhaps I'll write a post about writing your own extensible eslint configurations.
 Interested?
 Drop me a note and [let me know](mailto:exbotanical@gmail.com).
-See you next time.